 4. Welt News

 The Hello Sign offers eSignature solutions for legal documents.
 Its products are used for sales contracts, HR onboarding, financial agreements, insurance documents, etc. It allows to prepare, send and track eSignature forms through a user-friendly API.
 Hello Sign can even be integrated with Google Docs, Slack, Salesforce, Hubspot, etc. It is a Dropbox company and you may be aware that Dropbox also uses React for its SPA (Single Page Application) and mobile version.

-Since, these are legal documents, any slight inconsistency in any of the three modules has the potential to erode the trust of the customers.
+Since these are legal documents, any slight inconsistency in any of the three modules can potentially erode the customers’ trust.

 Initially, only Signer was made using React, but to solve these discrepancies, they designed the editor with React too ‘cause of its Virtual DOM feature and efficient diff algorithm.

-Also, developers used a Context-based approach for state management.
+Also, mobile app developers used a Context-based approach for state management.
 But they suggest using Redux as a more efficient approach.